Skip to content

 You must register for payroll tax if you:

-• pay taxable wages in Queensland.
-You must register within 7 days after the end of the month in which your wages (or your group wages) exceed the threshold.
+- pay taxable wages in Queensland.
+You must register within 7 days of the end of the month in which your wages (or your group wages) exceed the threshold.

 Once registered, you must lodge returns for your calculated payroll tax liability.